Securing passwords in AWS Quick Starts using AWS Secrets Manager

 The following sample code, which can also be found within boto documentation, retrieves a password.

 Another way to pass secrets in AWS CloudFormation is by using dynamic references in the stack template.
-You can see an example of this in the SUSE Cloud Application Platform Quick Start, where a password is automatically generated with Secrets Manager, and then the secret values are passed into another nested stack.
+You can see an example of this in the SUSE Cloud Application Platform Quick Start [no longer available], where a password is automatically generated with Secrets Manager, and then the secret values are passed into another nested stack.